API¶

 - Parameters:

-keyword only argument: function to call to update the progress; the function must accept two arguments (the current progress and maximum progress value)
+Function to call to update the progress; the function must accept two arguments (the current progress and maximum progress value).

 - Attributes: